sinclairzx81/typebox/readme.md

                                                      //   y: 0,
                                                      // }
 ```
-TypeBox also allows values to be upgraded to match the schematics of a given type.
-The `Value.Cast(...)` function can be used to upgrade a value into a target type while retaining as much information of the original value as possible.
-Casts are immutable operations.
+Use `Value.Cast(...)` to cast a value into a given type.
+This functionality can be helpful in data migrations.
+TypeBox casts are immutable.
 ```typescript
 import { Value } from '@sinclair/typebox/value'
 import { Type } from '@sinclair/typebox'